niceyeti/channerics/notes.md

 * The closing of a channel happens before a receive that returns a zero value because the channel is closed.
 * A send on a channel happens before the corresponding receive from that channel completes.
 * Buffered channels
-    * Except in special cases, prefer unbuffered channels to buffered since unbuffered properties are more comprehensible and system queueing behavior more easily verified.
+    * Except in special cases, prefer unbuffered channels since unbuffered properties are more comprehensible and make overall system behavior more easily verified.
     * The kth receive on a channel with capacity C happens before the k+Cth send from that channel completes.
-This just says that a full buffered channel has the same behavior as unbuffered channel: a receive occurs before a send completes.
-It is a perilous property to rely, since it requires one to know when the buffer is full, which seems 'too clever'.
+This implies that a full buffered channel has the same behavior as an unbuffered channel: a receive occurs before a send completes.
+For example, if `cap` is 0 (unbuffered) the first receive (k=1) occurs before the k+0=0+1=1st send completes.
+It is a perilous property to rely on, since it requires one to know when the buffer is full, which seems 'too clever'.
 One exception is [using a buffered channel as a semaphore]().
 * Unbuffered channels
     * A receive from an unbuffered channel happens before the send on that channel completes.
 This can be used to establish an ordering between go routines.